hectormiguel1/CodeDiff-Project-1/README.md

 #### remove

 Function used to remove the key from the Hash Map, this will also remove all the Values associated with that key.
-Returns the first value attacked to the key.
+Returns the first value attached to the key.
 All items are removed though.

 ```java
     public V remove(Object key) {